bclins/bclins.github.io/fall25/math121/notes.md

 * **Table:** [t-distribution table](https://people.hsc.edu/faculty-staff/blins/StatsExamples/Tables/TableC.pdf)

 We talked about how to use the table to find $t$-values.
-Then we did the following examples.
+Then we did the following example.

 1. Use the class data ([section 04](ClassDataFall25section04.xlsx), [section 05](ClassDataFall25section05.xlsx))
 to make a 95\% confidence interval for the average height of all HSC students.

+Here is another example that we didn't have time for.

-1. Use the class data ([section 04](ClassDataFall25section04.xlsx), [section 05](ClassDataFall25section05.xlsx))
+2. Use the class data ([section 04](ClassDataFall25section04.xlsx), [section 05](ClassDataFall25section05.xlsx))
 to make a 90\% confidence interval for the average weight of all HSC students.

 We also did this workshop.